Hydroponics March 16, 2026 Updated April 13, 2026

 How Often to Test

 When you mix a fresh batch of hydroponic nutrients, the chemistry will naturally drift as the plant consumes water and fertilizer at different rates.
+Knowing when to completely change your nutrient solution is just as important as daily top-offs.

 • Check pH twice a week: Lettuce naturally pushes the pH up as it eats nitrogen.
 You will routinely need to add a few drops of pH Down to keep it in the 5.5 - 6.0 range.